Why choose the Birthready course?

 Forming friendships with people in the same boat can be a huge encouragement when things become tricky or to share the joys and experiences of having a newborn.
 The course is a great way to develop friendships with other expectant parents.

 The Birthready course is one of the few private antenatal courses in South Wales that is taught by a practising midwife.
 Many antenatal courses do not require the educator to have had any professional experience of caring for woman and babies at birth.
-Helen brings 12 years experience of midwifery and knowledge to the course with ongoing professional responsibility to provide excellence in care to woman and partners on the Birthready course.
+Helen brings over 12 years experience of midwifery and knowledge to the course with ongoing professional responsibility to provide excellence in care to woman and partners on the Birthready course.

 Birthready is for everyone whether this is your first baby or if you have had a baby before.